Feeling tight in your hips recently? Suffering from lower back pain that’s been bothering you the whole day?

 If you’re looking for ways to increase flexibility in your hips and ankles, the garland pose is a great way to achieve that!
-Simultaneously, increasing in your ankles also helps to improve your Downward Dog.
+Simultaneously, increasing flexibility in your ankles also helps to improve your Downward Dog.

 Position your feet slightly wider than the distance of your hips.
 Your toes should be pointing outwards and heels turned slightly inwards.